What is carbon offsetting (and is it just another form of greenwashing)?

 Carbon offsetting in the built environment

-Despite this, there’s significant scepticism around carbon offsets in the built environment.
+Despite this, there’s significant scepticism around carbon offsets in our sector.
 A survey of built environment professionals from IES found that 70% of its respondents believed that the government’s target to bring down carbon emissions to net zero by 2050 relied too heavily on offsetting.

-The consensus on the merits of carbon offsets have shifted in recent years.
+The consensus on the merits of carbon offsets has shifted in recent years.
 Here are some of the biggest criticisms of this approach:

 1. It’s potentially worthless